hzkincony/KC868-Relay-Module-Domoticz-Plugin/README.md

 ![image](https://www.kincony.com/images/domoticz/raspberry-pi-domoticz-2.png)
   - Download the file "plugin.py" from this repository into your Domotics installation's plugin directory.

 3. Configure your KC868 device.
-Find its ip address and port, and make sure "Work Mode" is set to "TCP Server".
+Write down its ip address and port.
+Make sure "Work Mode" is set to "TCP Server".
   - when using ethernet: ![image](https://www.kincony.com/images/domoticz/ip-ethernet.jpg)
   - when using wifi: ![image](https://www.kincony.com/images/domoticz/ip-wifi.jpg)